DRO Scale Calibration

 Step 5: Verify the Result

-If the calibration procedure was done correctly, the DRO should now display exactly the distance you moved the axis in step 2.
+If the calibration procedure was done correctly, the DRO should now be fully calibrated.
 To verify:

 - Move the axis to the middle of it's travel